Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	    savepath='segm_example_LAB.png'
 	    )

 .. figure:: _static/segm_example_LAB.png
     :align: center
 |
-|

 Training Morphological Catalog
 -----------

-To download the images used in this study please visit the `NoirLab <https://noirlab.edu/science/data-services/other/ndwfs>`_ website.
-We utilized the Bootes field catalog and imaging datasets, from which there are 27 total subfields.
-The imaging data necessary to follow our complete analysis has been made available for `download here <https://drive.google.com/file/d/17F4e9CaDsyvusrTHKzSk8VQ8Nbz7MD87/view?usp=sharing>`_.
+To access the archival data products used in this study, please visit the `NoirLab <https://noirlab.edu/science/data-services/other/ndwfs>`_ website.
+We used the Boötes field catalog and imaging datasets, which cover 27 total subfields.
+The imaging data required to reproduce our full analysis has also been compiled for convenience and is available for `download here <https://drive.google.com/file/d/17F4e9CaDsyvusrTHKzSk8VQ8Nbz7MD87/view?usp=sharing>`_.

-The training set objects used in our study can be :download:`downloaded here <training_set.csv>`.
-This dataframe contains catalog information on the 866 LAB candidates compiled by `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_, as well as 3200 randomly selected OTHER sources from the same dataset.
+The training-set objects used in our study can be :download:`downloaded here <training_set.csv>`.
+This file contains catalog information for the 866 LAB candidates compiled by `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_, along with 3,200 randomly selected OTHER sources from the same dataset.

-The code below demonstrates how we conducted our detection threshold analysis.
-Using the catalog information available in the provided training set, we extracted the morphological features using image segmentation at different thresholds, between 0.1 to 1.5 standard deviations above the background rms.
+The code below demonstrates how we performed our detection-threshold analysis.
+Using the catalog information provided in the training set, we extracted morphological features via image segmentation at thresholds ranging from 0.1 to 1.5 standard deviations above the background RMS.

 .. code-block:: python